MarkAustinGrow/marvins-memory/codebase_documentation.md

 # Marvin's Memory System Documentation

 ## Overview
 Marvin's Memory System is a sophisticated AI memory management system that enables persistent storage and retrieval of various types of content using vector embeddings.
 The system is built using Qdrant for vector storage, Supabase for metadata management, and integrates with LLMs for intelligent recall and response generation.
+The system features a curious evaluation approach that prioritizes creative interpretation and exploration over strict relevance.

 ## Architecture